 We choose our hotels based on a combination of location, comfort and convenience.
 Here is a *selection of the types of hotel/rooms you can expect to stay at on this tour...

-- Great location right on the edge of KL's Chinatown
+- Great location in the heart of KL's Chinatown

-- Comfort in the heart of the jungle!
+- Located in the heart of UNESCO-listed Malacca's Chinatown

 - Beach-front setting in a quiet and secluded bay

 - Facilities include a spa, 3 pools and beach bar and grill

 - Genuine eco-friendly and responsible tourism practices

 - Jungle hiking and reef snorkelling from the resort

 *This list should be considered a guide only, hotels/rooms may change (without notice) depending on availability.

 Please note that the Malaysian government has seen fit to introduce a Malaysia Digital Arrival Card, (MDAC), system as of 1st January 2024.
 This form needs to be submitted online at least 3 days prior to arrival.
 (We would expect a few possible teething problems so we’d say it’s best to save proof of submission such as a photo or screenshot of the submitted form just in case.)